archetect/archetect/README.md

 ## Quick Start

-For more in-depth instructions for getting started with Archetect, see the Documentation section below.

 ### Installation

+For a more in-depth guide to installing archetect, see the [Installation Guide](https://archetect.github.io/getting_started/installation.html).

 Archetect is a CLI application, and can either be installed by downloading a pre-built binary from Archetect's [Releases Page](https://github.com/archetect/archetect/releases/latest), or by installing with